 Zone Sets with calibration data can be uploaded with the calibration values included in the shapefile.
 This is similar to uploading a shapefile without calibration data, but with some extra steps.

-Step 1: First, make sure that your shapefile is properly structured for upload and has calibration data such as ADT, AADT, AWDT, or AAWDT.
+Step 1: First, make sure that your shapefile is properly structured for upload and has calibration data such as ADT, AADT, AWDT, AAWDT, AADBT, or AADPT.
 We recommend following the shapefile template that can be downloaded from the Create Zone Set window.

 Step 2: Create a new Zone Set, name the Zone Set, choose the Zone Set Type that matches your shapefile, and upload your shapefile as usual.
 Learn more.
-Click on the “Include Calibration Data” checkbox and click “Continue”.
+Choose which modes of calibration data to include and click “Continue”.

 Step 3: A new page will appear giving you options to choose the fields for the calibration data.
 Choose the appropriate fields from your shapefile.
 Make sure to choose a value for every field.
 If you don't have a value for a specific field choose the "[Leave as Blank]" option.